beancount/docs/docs/external_contributions.md

 [<u>rlan/beancount-multitool</u>](https://github.com/rlan/beancount-multitool) (Rick Lan): Beancount Multitool is a command-line-interface (CLI) tool that converts financial data from financial institutions to Beancount files (supported: JA Bank ＪＡネットバンク, Rakuten Card 楽天カード, Rakuten Bank 楽天銀行, SBI Shinsei Bank 新生銀行).
 Associated post: [<u>https://www.linkedin.com/feed/update/urn:li:activity:7198125470662500352/</u>](https://www.linkedin.com/feed/update/urn:li:activity:7198125470662500352/)

 [<u>LaunchPlatform/beanhub-import</u>](https://github.com/LaunchPlatform/beanhub-import) (Fang-Pen Lin): Beanhub-import is a simple, declarative, smart, and easy-to-use library for importing extracted transactions from beanhub-extract.
 It generates Beancount transactions based on predefined rules.

+[<u>Sieboldianus/beancount-hibiscus-importer</u>](https://github.com/Sieboldianus/beancount-hibiscus-importer): Hibiscus is a widely used open source software in Germany.
+It supports the retrieval of transactions from banks using the HBCI or FinTS standards and (with plugins) via web scraping (credit cards) or APIs (e.g. Paypal).
+This Beancount Hibiscus Importer provides import functionality to retrieve transactions from the Hibiscus H2DB (either directly or via XML-RPC) and convert them to the Beancount format using the v3 Beangulp interface.

 ## Converters<a id="converters"></a>